 How to Use sapropterin

 Take this medicine by mouth with food.
 Follow the directions on the prescription label.
-Tablets may be swallowed whole or you may dissolve tablets in 4 to 8 ounces (120 to 240 ml) of water or apple juice.
-Drink within 15 minutes of mixing.
-To make tablets dissolve faster, you may crush or stir them.
-Tablets may not dissolve completely, and you may see small pieces floating in the glass.
-If small pieces remain in the glass after taking the medicine, add more water or apple juice to the glass and drink it to make sure you get all of the medicine.
-Tablets may also be crushed and then mixed in a small amount of apple sauce or pudding.
+Dissolve powder in water or apple juice.
+Talk to your health care professional about how much water or apple juice you should use.
+The powder should dissolve quickly and completely.
+Drink within 30 minutes of mixing.
+The powder may also be stirred into a small amount of apple sauce or pudding.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.